 - A student with a 92% admission average may be refused if one of their individual course grades (i.e., Math or English) is not as high as the other applicants’ individual course grades with similar admission averages and Personal Profile scores.

-When you can expect UBC’s admission decision
+When you can expect UBC’s admissions decision

 UBC’s admission process is not first-come, first-served.
 Grades and documents are being continuously reviewed from December to May.

-We know it can be unsettling to be waiting to hear from UBC while friends have already received their admission decisions.
+We know it can be unsettling to be waiting to hear from UBC while friends have already received their admissions decisions.
 But, in many cases, we need to wait until all applicants have been assessed before we can make a decision — this ensures that UBC is fairly evaluating every student’s application to UBC.

 If you are not admitted to UBC